 Any company in China needs to register to pay VAT on its sales once its sale reaches a minimum level.
 It varies by region from approximately 5,000 to 20,000 RMB sales per month.
 This is particularly low and foreign companies will likely be used to much higher thresholds in their home countries.

 There is an important distinction in China whether a company is registered as a general VAT payer or a small-scale payer.
-The criteria for this is based on annual taxable sales amounts, but there are often cases where a small-scale company may be better of registering as a general payer.
+The criteria for this are based on annual taxable sales amounts, but there are often cases where a small-scale company may be better of registering as a general payer.

-- “Small scale tax payer.”
-A company with low sales turnover can register for small scale taxpayer status.
+- “Small scale taxpayer.”
+A company with low sales turnover can register for small-scale taxpayer status.
 This level is set at 800,000 RMB annually for commercial companies (e.g. sales of goods) and 500,000 RMB for industrial companies (e.g. manufacturing).

 - This limit is raised to 5 million RMB for companies providing certain service offerings (generally those that have recently moved from Business Tax to VAT).

 - Small scale companies pay VAT under a different scheme.
 VAT is calculated at a flat rate of 3% of sales, with no ability to deduct input VAT.
 They also cannot issue VAT Fapiao (receipts) to Chinese clients.

 - “General taxpayer.”
 Registration as a general taxpayer offers the tiered 6, 11, and 17 percent VAT bands, and offset of the input VAT liability.